Valentine’s Day Spending Statistics: The High Cost of Romance

 The data shows that tens of billions of dollars are spent each year on Valentine's Day.
 And even though its charm and appeal started fading, there are still entire industries that remain highly dependent on lovers exchanging gifts.

-Key Valentine’s Day Stats for 2024 - Editor’s Choice
+Key Valentine’s Day Statistics for 2025 - Editor’s Choice

 • Valentine’s Day spending in the US amounted to around $20.7 billion in 2019.